RobHofmann/HomeAssistant-GreeClimateComponent/README.md

  - https://github.com/tomikaa87/gree-remote
  - https://github.com/vpnmaster/homeassistant-custom-components
  - https://developers.home-assistant.io/

+## HACS
+This component is currently under review to be added to HACS.
+Please see https://github.com/custom-components/hacs/pull/253 for the latest status.

 ## Component Installation
 1. Copy the custom_components folder to your own hassio /config folder.